-More Science See Inside Orchids Need Bees More Than Bees Need Them Orchid pollinators are surprisingly promiscuous about the plants they like By Rose Eveleth Photograph by David Liittschwager Biologists have long believed that orchid bees and orchids rely on each other in equal measure.
+The Sciences Orchids Need Bees More Than Bees Need Them Orchid pollinators are surprisingly promiscuous about the plants they like By Rose Eveleth THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Photograph by David Liittschwager Biologists have long believed that orchid bees and orchids rely on each other in equal measure.
 The shimmering bees pollinate orchids in return for the flowers’ donation of perfumes, which male bees use to attract females.
 And so it was thought that the two organisms co-evolved.
 But a study led by Santiago Ramírez, an evolutionary biologist at the University of California, Berkeley, that was published in Science in late 2011 revealed that the bees arose first, thus suggesting that the two are more independent than previously thought.
 Ramírez’s work shows that although the orchids seem very adapted to the bees—having developed scents that bees like and mechanisms to deposit pollen onto the bees’ body—the insects are far less specialized.
 They collect scents from more than 700 species of plants, and they pollinate an array of them.
 “The bees and plants all interact,” Ramírez says, “and we know very little about how those networks of interactions evolve.”
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Digital Issue + Subscription $39.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.